tlorans/ClimateInvestingNLP/docs/source/introduction.md

 In practice, this means that there is a **clear decoupling between the real economy and PABs**.
 As stated by MSCI for example, the carbon intensity reductions in their benchmark are mainly driven by over-weights in Consumer Discretionary and Information Technology for example (Steffen 2022 {cite:p}`2022:Steffen`).

-**A portfolio contributing to the transition would involve to target overweighting green technologies within carbon intensive sectors!**
+A portfolio contributing to the transition would involve to target overweighting green technologies within carbon intensive sectors.

-To overcome these shortcomings of the PAB framework as a net zero investing solution, Roncalli et al. (2022) {cite:p}`2022:Roncallietal` propose to integrate transition metrics into the tilting methodology.
+To overcome these shortcomings, Roncalli et al. (2022) {cite:p}`2022:Roncallietal` propose to integrate transition metrics into the tilting methodology.
 The authors propose to use a **green taxonomy** and compute the corresponding green intensity for each issuer as a net zero transition metric.
 In the following, we will follow a similar approach.
 In the absence of decarbonation metrics data, we will focus on the transition dimension only.
 This contrasts with the approach adopted by Roncalli et al. (2022) {cite:p}`2022:Roncallietal`, who propose an integrated approach (using both transition and decarbonation metrics).

 ## Our Approach: a Text-Based Transition Investing Methodology